Test

 The method setUp allows preparing the new instance.
 The method tearDown allows to clear those preparations.

-Example with setUp
+Example with setUp and tearDown:

 import org.as2lib.test.unit.TestCase;